EngineHub/CraftBookDocs/source/mechanics/boat/emptydecay.rst

 ============ =============================================================================== ======= =======
 Node         Comment                                                                         Type    Default
 ============ =============================================================================== ======= =======
-empty-ticks  The amount of time that the cart must be empty before it decays, in ticks.
+empty-ticks  The amount of time that the boat must be empty before it decays, in ticks.
 Long    40
-only-on-exit Only start the decay timer on exit, preventing carts being incorrectly removed.
+only-on-exit Only start the decay timer on exit, preventing boats being incorrectly removed.
 Boolean true
 ============ =============================================================================== ======= =======